Listen to the Podcast

-As you get into this resistance, we break it, you can even see it coming into this and breaking that, coming in with a lot of energy, as we break right there, you start pealing shares off, and you start pealing it after you see the volume get weaker.
+As you get into this resistance, we break it, you can even see it coming into this and breaking that, coming in with a lot of energy, as we break right there, you start pealing shares off, and you begin pealing it after you see the volume get weaker.

-Once this volume starts weakening, again, you’re pealing already right here, you’re taking shares off, because chances are, a $9 stock, all the way to about $15, you’re almost doubled, more than likely it’s going to come back.
+Once this volume starts weakening, again, you’re pealing already right here, and you’re taking shares off, because chances are, a $9 stock, all the way to about $15, you’re almost doubled, more than likely it’s going to come back.

 Be real, this is about realism, and what does it do?
 It comes back, and it even goes lower, it’s just hype.

-This is what penny stock trading is about, it’s about the hype, the manipulation, and now some of these people now are losing money and then other short sellers got in, this is the way it works.
+This is what penny stock trading is about, it’s about the hype, the manipulation, and now some of these people now are losing money, and then other short sellers got in, this is the way it works.

 Most times it’s better to short penny stocks